asanchezrocamora/fsl-prototypical-networks/README.md

 # Prototypical Networks for Few-shot in TensorFlow 2.0
-Implementation of Prototypical Networks for Few-shot Learning paper (https://arxiv.org/abs/1703.05175) in TensorFlow 2.0.
+Implementation of Prototypical Networks for Few-shot Learning paper (https://arxiv.org/abs/1703.05175) in TensorFlow 2.14.
 Model has been tested on Omniglot and miniImagenet datasets with the same splitting as in the paper.
+Also, adapted to use as encoder, as a backbone, the EfficientNet V2 variant b0.

 <img width="896" alt="Screenshot 2019-04-02 at 9 53 06 AM" src="https://user-images.githubusercontent.com/23639048/55438102-5d9e4c00-55a9-11e9-86e2-b4f79f880b83.png">

 ### Dependencies and Installation
-* The code has been tested on Ubuntu 18.04 with Python 3.6.8 and TensorFflow 2.0.0-alpha0
+* The code has been tested on Ubuntu 22.04 with Python 3.10.12 and TensorFflow 2.14.0
-* The two main dependencies are TensorFlow and Pillow package (Pillow is included in dependencies)
+* The two main dependencies are TensorFlow (2.14.0) and Pillow package (9.5.0)
-* To install `prototf` lib run `pytnon setup.py install`
+* In this version there is no need to install `prototf` lib.
+Just execute the code like downbelow.
-* Run `bash data/download_omniglot.sh` from repo's root directory to download Omniglot dataset
+* Run `bash data/download_omniglot.sh` from repo's root directory to download Omniglot dataset.
+But warning, as long as EfficientNet B0 is build for 3 channel images, omniglot is not available with this arquitecture.
-* miniImagenet was downloaded from brilliant repo from `renmengye` (https://github.com/renmengye/few-shot-ssl-public) and placed into `data/mini-imagenet` folder
+* miniImagenet was downloaded from brilliant repo from `renmengye` (https://github.com/renmengye/few-shot-ssl-public) and placed into `data/mini-imagenet/data` folder.

 ### Repository Structure